Ye Olde Thatche Shoppe F W Neeve. Postcard Carol Ewin

 1901 census – Church Street Shops

-The 1901 census shows there were two Grocers & Drapers’ shops in Church Street as well as a Post Office/Grocer shop.
+The 1901 census shows there were two grocers & drapers’ shops in Church Street, as well as a post office with grocer’s shop.

-Ernest Everett and Herbert Neave were respectively the proprietors of each of the Grocer & Draper’s shops with William Wilkins at the Post Office & Grocery store.
+Ernest Everett and Herbert Neave were respectively the proprietors of each of the grocer & draper’s shops.
+William Wilkins was at the post office & grocery store.
 I believe William Wilkins’ shop adjoined the Crown Inn.

-A Mr F W Neeve (not to be confused with Herbert Neave) ran Ye Olde Thatche Shoppe in Church Street at some point after Ernest Everett and prior to Mr and Mrs Pollard.
-Accordingly, I believe the postcard above shows Ernest Everett’s shop.
+A Mr F W Neeve (not to be confused with Herbert Neave) ran Ye Olde Thatche Shoppe in Church Street at some point after Ernest Everett, but prior to Mr and Mrs Pollard.

 Ernest Everett & Family